 The Oakley Hotel is three minutes walk to the King’s Road, which offers fashionable shops, bars and restaurants.
-The famous Albert Bridge, which was commissioned by Queen Victoria in honour of her husband Albert, originally for carriages and pedestrians only.
-This beautiful suspension bridge, which has featured many films especially when lit at night and forms a great landmark at the end of Oakley Hotel's street.
+The famous Albert Bridge, which was commissioned by Queen Victoria in honour of her husband, Prince Albert, was originally for carriages and pedestrians only.
+This beautiful suspension bridge has featured on many films, especially when lit at night, and forms a great landmark at the end of Oakley Hotel’s street.

-Thomas Carlisle, the famous poet's house is in the next road.
-This is open to the public and near the now converted properties which once housed the Chelsea Potteries.
+Thomas Carlisle, the famous poet, own house is in the next street along.
+This is open to the public and near the now converted properties, which once housed the Chelsea Potteries.